Things about me

 Ironman Champion Maastricht 2018

-I left home in 2008, aged 18, to study Medicine at the University of Utrecht.
-Studying was always my main priority, I was an ambitious student and wanted to achieve good results.
-But I also made sure that I had a good student time.
+My triathlon story is a unique one, and it’s just the beginning.
+A PhD in surgery and a shipwreck survivor in Indonesia.
+My road to professional triathlon is extraordinary.
+As a proud Dutchie I enjoyed various sports growing up until I turned my full attention to studying medicine in 2008.
+Studying was alway my main priority, I was an ambitious student and wanted to achieve good results.
+Besides, I made sure that I had a good student time.
 I joined the oldest female students sorority ‘de Utrechtse Vrouwelijke Studenten Vereeniging, UVSV’, lived in a sorority house, and was chairperson of the sorority during one year (2011-2012).
 During this time I made my closest friends, developed my personal and my leadership skills, and it brought me a big network.
-Next to my studies and the social events, I had a side job in the hospital to earn a bit of money.
-Sporting had no priority, I only ran 5-10 km a week so I had the feeling that I did at least something to stay fit.
-During my studies I made a trip to Africa (2013) and Indonesia (2014) for backpacking and gaining experiences with the health care systems abroad during internships.
-Travelling brought me into contact with some really wonderful, inspirational people, landscapes and cultures.